 Australians less likely to suffer attacks from drop bears

 In a second study sample, a number of Australian-born research assistants were monitored and their data compared to that of assistants of international descent.
 Statistically, the results suggest that people born in Australia are significantly less likely to be attacked by drop bears.

-“The analysis has provided valuable insights into the animal’s hunting behaviour,” Volker told Australian Geographic.
+“The analysis has provided valuable insights into the animal’s hunting behaviour,” Volker said.
 “It has been confirmed that foreigners are much more likely to be dropped on than Australians.”